Madhushriprabakaran/Advanced-C-Lab-Manual/module 8.md

 Thus, the program is verified successfully

-# EXP NO:9 C PROGRAM PRINT A PATTERN OF NUMBERS FROM 1 TO N AS
+# EXP NO:9 C PROGRAM TO PRINT A PATTERN OF NUMBERS FROM 1 TO N
-SHOWN BELOW.

 Aim:

 To write a C program to print a pattern of numbers from 1 to n as shown below.

 Algorithm:

 1. Start
 2. Declare integer variables n, i, j, min
 3. Read the value of n from the user